 Depending upon the lender, the criteria could be a year or less up to several years in business.
 Some business owners might ask, “Why does how long I’ve been in business make a difference?”
 The short answer is, lenders are a pretty risk-averse bunch, and lending to small businesses carries risk—the younger the business, the greater the risk.
 Particularly when you consider the statistic that roughly half of the small businesses that start today won’t be around to celebrate their fifth birthday.

 Time in business speaks to a track record that can be measured and evaluated.
 The longer you’ve been in business, the more a lender will be able to measure whether or not you “can” and have met your business financial obligations.

 This is another way a lender measures whether or not you’ll be “able” to repay a loan.
 If a business has no revenue, how is its owner going to make regular and timely payments?
 Unlike an equity investor, who invests in a business for a cash event in the future, a lender is expecting a regular payment.
 They want to validate that you can make the first payment—and every subsequent payment.

 In addition to annual revenues, some lenders want to look at your monthly bank statements to evaluate your cash flow.
 In addition to the traditional monthly payment terms most of us are familiar with, some lenders offer weekly or even daily repayment terms.
 How cash flows in and out of your business could impact your ability to meet payment obligations.

-For example, weekly or daily payment terms require more frequent transactions and deposits than monthly repayment terms and the nature of your cash flow could influence whether or not some types of business loans are available to you.
+For example, weekly or daily payment terms require more frequent transactions and deposits than monthly repayment terms.
+The nature of your cash flow could influence whether some types of business loans are available to you.
 That’s why some lenders want to see your bank statements; they want to verify that you have the right type of cash flow to meet the loan terms.

 6. Loan purpose